Survey Junkie Review: Is it worth it for Canadians?

 There are cool ways to make some extra cash, especially when you can make it from the comfort of your home.
 But are online surveys actually worth investing your time into?
 How much money can you make?
 Survey Junkie is a popular online survey platform that gives users points for filling out online surveys and providing their opinions on various products and services.
 These points can then be redeemed for gift cards or cash.

+Like many Canadians, I joined a couple of survey sites and today I share my thoughts on Survey Junkie.
 You won’t make a living by filling out surveys on Survey Junkie, nor would we even call it a side hustle.
 But if you find yourself with some downtime, why not add a few dollars to your bank account?
-In this review, we will be taking an in-depth look at Survey Junkie, how it works and whether or not it’s a worthwhile time investment for Canadians.
+In this review, I will be taking an in-depth look at Survey Junkie, how it works and whether or not it’s a worthwhile time investment for Canadians.

-How to make an account on Survey Junkie
+How to create an account on Survey Junkie

 Survey Junkie is one of the many paid survey sites in Canada.
-To get started, you need to head to surveyjunkie.com and click ‘Join Now’ to make an account.
-When setting up your account, you’ll be asked to enter your postal code, birthday, and gender so that surveys are tailored according to your demographic.
-Once you’ve signed up, you’ll automatically receive 25 points.
-To continue, you’ll need to verify your email address, which will give you another 25 points.
+To get started, you need to head to surveyjunkie.com.
+When creating my account, they asked me to enter my zip code, date of birth, and gender so that the surveys would be tailored to my demographic.
+Once registered, I automatically received 25 points.

-Then you’ll go on to complete your profile more thoroughly to tailor your demographic even further.
-There are 17 sections to fill out, and once you’re done, you’ll get an additional 50 points.
+Then, I completed my profile in more depth to further tailor my demographic profile.
+There are 17 sections to complete, and once that was completed, I got an extra 50 points.
 This section includes questions like “Do you have pets?” and “How much of your household’s grocery shopping do you do yourself?”

 Each point is worth 1 cent.
-So just by signing up and completing your profile, you’ll already have $1.70 in your account.
+So just by signing up and completing your profile, you’ll already have over $1 in your account.
 You won’t be able to redeem any of your points until you reach 500 points, which is $5.00.

 You can click on your name in the top right corner and choose the “My Points” option to find out how many points you have.
 It will then tell you how many points you have and how many you still need before you can redeem them.